david-j-xu/PongOS/README.md

 ## Resources

 I used Nick Blundell's OS development guide, which helped a ton for getting the bootsector code to function.
+OS-dev.org was also extremely helpful.
 Additionally, jdh's Tetris OS was very helpful in figuring out creating the VGA driver and other graphical elements.
 Lastly, vladcc's Tetris OS helped a ton when it came to interrupt handling.